stephanrauh/angular-training-2021/README.md

 Key takeaways:
 - Writing a web server is a matter of five minutes if you're ready to use JavaScript!

+- If time allows: How to deploy an Angular application to the web server?

 - Quick introduction to TypeScript
   - Data types
+  - if, for, while, and what's the point of a triple `===`?
   - Json objects
   - Classes, methods, attributes
   - Inheritance and class hierarchies (optional)